nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **AddressBook**: A software application used to store and manage contact information, such as names, phone numbers, and email addresses.
+* **Actor**: In the context of use cases, an actor is a user or system component that interacts with the system to achieve a specific goal.
+* **Use Case**: A description of how a system interacts with its users or other systems to achieve a particular goal.
+* **MSS**: Stands for Main Success Scenario, which outlines the basic steps that should occur when a use case is executed successfully.
+* **Extension**: Describes alternative paths or exceptional conditions that may occur during the execution of a use case.
+* **GUI**: Stands for Graphical User Interface, which is a visual way for users to interact with a software application using graphical elements such as windows, buttons, and menus.
+* **CLI**: Stands for Command Line Interface, which is a text-based way for users to interact with a software application by typing commands into a terminal or command prompt.
+* **Timestamp**: A record of the date and time when an event occurred, often used for tracking changes or actions in a system.
+* **Status Bar**: A horizontal bar typically located at the bottom of a window or application interface, providing information about the current status or state of the system.
+* **Exploratory Testing**: A testing approach where testers explore the software application freely, without predefined test cases, to discover bugs or issues.
+* **Jar file**: Stands for Java Archive file, which is a compressed file format used to package Java applications, libraries, or components.
+* **Prerequisites**: Conditions or actions that must be met or completed before a test case can be executed.
+* **Test Case**: A detailed description of steps to be followed and expected outcomes to be observed when testing a specific aspect or feature of a software application.
+* **Corrupted Data File**: A file that has been damaged or altered in such a way that it cannot be read or processed correctly by the software application.
+* **Status Message**: Information displayed to the user indicating the outcome or result of an action performed by the system.

 --------------------------------------------------------------------------------------------------------------------